thearrival/new-beginning/README.md

 by using TOOLS and websites >>>    ^
                                    ^
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-nslookup : nsloolup "target website" .
+- nslookup : nsloolup "target website" .
-hping3 : hping3 -8 "port-port" -S "website".
+- hping3 : hping3 -8 "port-port" -S "website".
-ping : ping "target ip or DNS". dig : dig "target website" ANY #ANY is to show you all DNS info . whois :whois "DNS server". nmap : nmap -sV -sC -A "target ip" . nikto : nikto -h "target ip or DNS" .
+- ping : ping "target ip or DNS".
+- dig : dig "target website" ANY #ANY is to show you all DNS info .
+- whois :whois "DNS server".
+- nmap : nmap -sV -sC -A "target ip" .
+- nikto : nikto -h "target ip or DNS" .
-netdiscover: netdiscover -i (interface) -P . osint (phoneinfoga): python3 phoneinfoga.py -n "phone NUM" #get this tool from GITHUB . sherlock : python3 sherlock.py "target name" . #get this tool from GITHUB
+- netdiscover: netdiscover -i (interface) -P .
+- osint (phoneinfoga): python3 phoneinfoga.py -n "phone NUM" #get this tool from GITHUB .
+- sherlock : python3 sherlock.py "target name" . #get this tool from GITHUB
-wireshark: it has GUI.
+- wireshark: it has GUI.
-"shodan" and "zoomeye" for gather website info  .
+- "shodan" and "zoomeye" for gather website info  .
+- Nessus\ is a remote security scanning tool, which scans a computer and raises an alert if it discovers any vulnerabilities that malicious hackers could use to gain access to any computer you have connected to a network.

 #Summery is to check the TCP & UDP ports if its open or not and gather the
 information about DNS server and MAC address and the activity of the network